MikeDigitize/lazy/README.md

 #### LazyProximity

 To use the `LazyProximity` class, call the class with two arguments - a CSS selector for the lazy images, and a CSS selector for the trigger elements.
-When these elements are hovered over by the mouse, or receive a click / touch (for mobile) they'll trigger the loading of images matching the selector in their `data-lazy-target` attribute.
+When these elements are hovered over by the mouse, or receive a click / touch it will trigger the loading of images matching the selector in their `data-lazy-target` attribute.

 ```javascript
 const lazy = new LazyProximity('.lazy-image', '.lazy-btn');